upstate-csci-236-master/master-program-recommender/README.md

 Use print statements to view the state of your structures.
 Create small input files for yourself to help you debug.

-You should use our Output Comparison Tool to see that your outputs match what is expected.

 # Style Guidelines and Grading:

 Part of your grade will come from appropriately using data structures and following the algorithms described in this document.